Understanding the I-130 Petition: A Comprehensive Guide

 I-130 Instructions Help Now

-USCIS I-130 petitions submitted by United States residents can be on behalf of just one recipient.
-Those petitioning for several loved ones like a partner and kids require separate forms.
+USCIS I-130 petition forms submitted by United States residents can be on behalf of just one recipient.
+Those petitioning for several loved ones, like partners and kids, require separate forms.

 What Is the I-130 Processing Time

 The I-130 Petition for Alien Relative processing time depends on the USCIS field office and family relationship.
 But, if you are wondering how long it takes for the I-130 to be approved, it can take five months to a year for immediate relatives.